ubaldot/vim-microdebugger/README.md

 <img src="/Microdebugger.png" width="100%" height="100%">
 </p>

-Microdebugger starts a `openocd` server in a hidden, unlisted buffer so that you can connect to it using Termdebug as a gdb client.
+Microdebugger starts a `openocd` server in a hidden, unlisted buffer that you can connect to by using Termdebug as a gdb client.
 A good overview of how openocd works along with different clients is given [here](https://stackoverflow.com/questions/38033130/how-to-use-the-gdb-gnu-debugger-and-openocd-for-microcontroller-debugging-fr).